tpdoyle87/quiz/README.md

-This page was build using HTML, CSS, and jQuery.
+This page was built using HTML, CSS, and jQuery.
 It has a basic form with employee information fields.
 When the form is submitted it makes a ajax request.
 When it recieves a successful response it will display an alert to the user letting them know that the information has been saved.